AdiCTF/picoCTF-2021/README.md

 :triangular_flag_on_post: **picoCTF{b1scu1ts_4nd_gr4vy_d6969390}**

-There are two ways to solve this challenge:
+I found two ways to solve this challenge:

 _Way 1_-
 Opening the program in HxD and searching (with ctrl+f) "pico" - this will find us the beginning of the flag.